-An alimony reform bill was recently introduced in the Florida legislature.
-This bill will have a significant impact on how alimony will be awarded in Florida if it is passed and signed by the Governor.
-The bill will apply to all initial petitions for dissolution of marriage that are filed or pending on July 1, 2023, and to supplemental petitions for modification of alimony.
+The Florida alimony reform bill passed the Florida legislature and was signed by Governor Ron DeSantis on June 30, 2023.
+This bill will have a significant impact on how alimony will be awarded in Florida.
+It applies to all initial petitions for dissolution of marriage that are filed or pending on July 1, 2023, and to certain supplemental petitions for modification of alimony.
 The following is a brief synopsis of how alimony will be awarded in Florida under this new legislation.

 First, the bill eliminates permanent alimony.
 In its place, will be four types of alimony.
 They will be temporary, bridge-the-gap, rehabilitative and durational alimony.
 Courts may order alimony to be paid in a lump sum or as periodic payments.